Great North American Redneck

-The coal mining unions adopted the red kercheif to tell themselves apart from their non-union counterparts, and were of course called Rednecks.
+In order to tell themselves apart from their non-union counterparts, the coal mining unions adopted the red kercheif.
+The workers were then, of course, called Rednecks.
 Later farmers, with their heads bowed to the ground that they toiled and back of their necks to the sun, joined the storied legion of Rednecks.

 Soon songs were written about the GNARs, rallies meant to band GNARs together for political purposes were common, at least in the deep south, and slowly the GNAR evolved, changed into something else outright.

-Today Rednecks are seen through two different prisms, one being poorly educated riffraff, poor, white, bible thumping conservatives, the other being rugged individualists with a talent for improvisation.
-So it comes as no surprise that some people scorn the the Great North American Redneck, but many GNARs take the same with great pride.
+Today, Rednecks are seen through two different prisms.
+First, being poorly educated riffraff.
+Poor, white, bible thumping conservatives.
+The other being rugged individualists with a talent for improvisation.
+So, it comes as no surprise that some people scorn the the Great North American Redneck.
+However, many GNARs take the same with great pride.
 After all, without rugged folks who could improvise, America simply wouldn’t be America.
 So why wouldn’t they take a certain pride in the name Redneck?
 Their hard working and hard playing zest and zeal for life is nothing to be ashamed of.